AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 else (E) when running normally it must choose between latency (L) or consistency (C).

-The default versions of DynamoDB, Cassandra, Riak and Cosmos DB are PA/EL (else latency) systems: if a partition occurs, they give up consistency for availability, and under normal operation they give up consistency for lower latency.
+DynamoDB and Cassandra are PA/EL (else latency) systems: if a partition occurs, they give up consistency for availability, and under normal operation they give up consistency for lower latency. / During a partition failure it favors availability.
+Under normal operations, Cassandra gives up consistency for lower latency.
+However, like CAP, PACELC describes a default behavior

 MongoDB can be classified as a PA/EC (else consistency) system.
 In the baseline case, the system guarantees reads and writes to be consistent.

 MongoDB is classified as a PC+EC system.
 During normal operations and during partition failures, it emphasizes consistency.

-Cassandra is a PA+EL system.
-During a partition failure it favors availability.
-Under normal operations, Cassandra gives up consistency for lower latency.
-However, like CAP, PACELC describes a default behavior

 (As an aside, ***there are no distributed systems that are AC*** or PC+EC.
 These categories describe stand-alone ACID-compliant relational database management systems).